OkinawaOpenLaboratory/fiware-meteoroid-cli/README.md

-# Meteoroid Client
+# Meteoroid CLI

 ## Overview
-Meteoroid Client is a command-line client for Meteoroid that
-integrating Function as a Service(FaaS) capabilities in FIWARE.
+Meteoroid CLI is a command-line-interface for Meteoroid that integrating Function as a Service(FaaS) capabilities in FIWARE.

 ## Requirements